normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 #### Persist Settings
 Note the bottom checkbox to **"Save settings to aws-lambda-tools-defaults.json for future deployments"**.
 With this value checked all of the settings made in the wizard will be persisted into the aws-lambda-tools-defaults.json file.
-This makes it so redeployments can reuse all of the previous settings as well make it easy to switch to the **Amazon.Lambda.Tools** .NET Core global tool.
+This makes it so redeployments can reuse all of the previous settings as well as make it easy to switch to the **Amazon.Lambda.Tools** .NET Core global tool.